 - specify which embedded network operators are required to appoint an embedded network manager.

-In practice, this will mean that in most embedded networks there will be someone charged with the responsibility to sort out the metering.
+In practise, this will mean that in most embedded networks there will be someone charged with the responsibility to sort out the metering.
 This Embedded Network Manager will be a market participant who is registered with the market operator to keep the central information systems up-to-date with metering details.
 The responsibilities in detail are shown in Appendix A.

 Ever since WINconnect attained market participant status as an electricity retailer with access to CATS and MSATS, we have essentially performed this function as a matter of course.
 The introduction of the ENM category will greatly benefit the industry and streamline the data management aspects of competition within embedded networks.

 ENM Responsibilities (extracted from AEMC Rule)

 The scope of the day to day role of the ENM, will include but not be limited to: